Clinicians within Practitioner Health Service may suggest prescribing medication as part of the care plan for the patient.

 If the decision is made by clinician and practitioner patient to initiate a medication, the involvement of the patient’s GP may need to be reconsidered.
 This is so that the GP might be able to take over the prescribing soon after the first month’s supply has been issued.

 The aim of this is to promote the safety of the practitioner patient, avoiding contra-indications, interactions between medication or allergic reactions.

-In certain circumstances, it can be agreed that PHS continues the prescribing but these decisions must be discussed at the weekly Multi-Disciplinary Team meeting.
+In exceptional circumstances, it can be agreed that PH continues the prescribing but these decisions must be discussed at the weekly Multi-Disciplinary Team meeting.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.

 3rd Party Cookies